Expensent

 What replaced Hubdoc for QuickBooks?

 Nothing replaced Hubdoc in an official capacity — it is still available.
-But the functional gap left by its stagnation has been filled by a handful of products.
-Dext (formerly Receipt Bank) is the most feature-complete alternative for line-item data extraction.
-AutoEntry, owned by Sage, offers a credit-based pricing model that scales with volume.
-WellyBox focuses on AI-driven inbox scanning for receipts and bills.
-Expensent takes a different angle by focusing on discovering invoices already in your email inbox and routing them to QuickBooks Online's built-in receipt processor.
-Each solves a different slice of what Hubdoc used to do.
+The alternatives solve different workflow gaps.
+Dext and AutoEntry focus on document extraction and accounting integrations.
+WellyBox focuses on inbox scanning for receipts and bills.
+Expensent takes a different angle by focusing on discovering invoices already in your email inbox and routing the ones you choose to QuickBooks Online's built-in receipt processor.

 Is Dext better than Hubdoc for QuickBooks?